 Netleaf hackberry prefers full sun, requiring a minimum of six hours of direct sunlight per day.
 A location with well-drained soil is best, however it can withstand severe droughts and wide temperature ranges.

-In its native habitat it is most often found in plains grassland, desert grassland, and upper desert and in woodland zones, where it is invaluable tree to wildlife and livestock alike.
-In the Rio Grande Valley it is frequently used as a means of cover by white-tailed deer.
+In its native habitat, it is most often found in plains grassland, desert grassland, upper desert, and in woodland zones, where it is an invaluable tree to wildlife and livestock alike.
+In the Rio Grande Valley, it is frequently used as a means of cover by white-tailed deer.
 Mule deer and pronghorn feed on the leaves of netleaf hackberry, particularly during times of drought when other food sources have disappeared.
-In some areas cattle, sheep and goats also graze on this species, as it is a good source of protein.
+In some areas, cattle, sheep, and goats also graze on this species, as it is a good source of protein.

 Little maintenance is necessary.
 If a more pleasing shape is desired, pruning the crown can be performed to achieve a better form.